 This document relates only to the securities offered hereby and does not relate to the shares of BABA or other securities of BABA.
 The Fund has derived all disclosures contained in this document regarding BABA from the publicly available documents.
-None of the Fund, the Trust, the Adviser, the Sub-Adviser, or their respective affiliates has participated in the preparation of such publicly available offering documents or made any due diligence inquiry regarding such documents with respect to BABA.
-None of the Fund, the Trust, the Adviser, the Sub-Adviser, or their respective affiliates makes any representation that such publicly available documents or any other publicly available information regarding BABA is accurate or complete.
+None of the Fund, the Trust, the Adviser or their respective affiliates has participated in the preparation of such publicly available offering documents or made any due diligence inquiry regarding such documents with respect to BABA.
+None of the Fund, the Trust, the Adviser or their respective affiliates makes any representation that such publicly available documents or any other publicly available information regarding BABA is accurate or complete.
 Furthermore, the Fund cannot give any assurance that all events occurring prior to the date hereof (including events that would affect the accuracy or completeness of the publicly available documents described above) that would affect the trading price of BABA (and therefore the price of BABA at the time we price the securities) have been publicly disclosed.
 Subsequent disclosure of any such events or the disclosure of or failure to disclose material future events concerning BABA could affect the value received with respect to the securities and therefore the value of the securities.

-None of the Fund, the Trust, the Adviser, the Sub-Adviser, or their respective affiliates makes any representation to you as to the performance of BABA.
+None of the Fund, the Trust, the Adviser or their respective affiliates makes any representation to you as to the performance of BABA.

-THE FUND, TRUST, ADVISER, AND SUB-ADVISER ARE NOT AFFILIATED WITH ALIBABA GROUP HOLDING LIMITED.
+THE FUND, TRUST AND ADVISER ARE NOT AFFILIATED WITH ALIBABA GROUP HOLDING LIMITED.

 Due to the Fund's investment strategy, the Fund's investment exposure is concentrated in (or substantially exposed to) the same industry as that assigned to BABA.
-As of January 1, 2024, BABA is assigned to the internet & direct marketing retail industry.
+As of the date of the Prospectus, BABA is assigned to the broadline retail industry.